20190109_100259.jpg

 Logo.jpg

-These results for some, however, may not be worth engaging in the process necessary to obtain them as therapy is understandably usually not something most people may be excited about engaging in given the experiences they on some level of consciousness know they have had or the time it might take for this work to be done.
+These results for some, however, may not be worth engaging in the process necessary to obtain them as therapy is understandably usually not something most people may be excited about.
 This ambivalence is something that can be processed in therapy itself, however.
-In addition, there is the conscious or unconscious tendency to avoid the very emotions that arise from just thinking about attending therapy or how attending therapy would cause someone to perceive themselves differently that can adversely affect the decision to actively seek out, and attend psychotherapy.
-This can cause us to minimize our symptoms for the benefit of allowing us to justify them not being unpleasant enough that therapy would be warranted, which can be another example of adaptive avoidance.
-This may be why individuals don’t end up seeking therapy until their symptoms are so severe that they become intolerable to the person or the person becomes functionally impaired, as mentioned previously, or until they struggle enough from the collateral effects of the way they have tried to cope with their trauma and avoided or ignored the symptoms that may be indicative of their desire to heal from these experiences.
+In addition, there is the conscious or unconscious tendency to avoid the very emotions that arise from just thinking about attending therapy or how attending therapy would cause someone to perceive themselves differently that can adversely affect the decision to actively seek out, and attend psychotherapy, in addition to any challenges that can arise from trying to find the right therapist or one that has any availability.
+This can cause us to minimize our symptoms allowing us to justify them not being unpleasant enough that therapy would be warranted, which is our minds well-intentioned attempt to help us avoid feeling pain.
+This can be why individuals don’t end up seeking therapy until their symptoms are so severe that they become intolerable to the person or the person experiences functional impairment, as mentioned previously, or until they struggle enough from the unpleasant collateral effects of the way they have tried to cope with their trauma and avoided or ignored the symptoms that may more likely be indicative of their desire to heal from these experiences.

 paint+1.jpg